LogtalkDotOrg/logtalk3/core/NOTES.md

 The source files are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces).

-The `$LOGTALKUSER/docs` directory includes a XHTML version of the core entities documentation.
+The `$LOGTALKUSER/docs` directory includes an XHTML version of the core entities documentation.
 To regenerate the documentation of these libraries, start Logtalk with your favorite back-end Prolog compiler and follow these
 steps: